estes-sj/Backrest-Summary-Reporter/README.md

 ### Email Reports

-Email reports occur based on the `EMAIL_FREQUENCY` defined in the `.env` and use the [`/generate-and-send-email-report` endpoint](#generate-and-send-email-report).
-They use the provided SMTP settings and current db to send a formatted report for all the restic events captured in the last `STATS_INTERVAL`. `STATS_INTERVAL` is defined in the `.env` and defaults to `24`, which translates to data received in the past 24 hours.
+Email reports occur using the `EMAIL_FREQUENCY` defined in the `.env` and use the [`/generate-and-send-email-report` endpoint](#generate-and-send-email-report).
+They use the provided SMTP settings and current database to send a formatted report for all the restic events captured in the last `STATS_INTERVAL`. `STATS_INTERVAL` is defined in the `.env` and defaults to `24`, which translates to data within the past 24 hours.

-Storage statistics are also refreshed before querying the statistics for the latest, previous day, previous week, and previous month endpoint.
+Storage statistics are refreshed before querying the statistics for the latest, previous day, previous week, and previous month's endpoint.

 Email reports can also be manually called via the [`/generate-and-send-email-report` endpoint](#generate-and-send-email-report).